What Is Child Support and How Is It Determined in Nevada?

 Child support is a payment made by a non-custodial parent to the custodial parent for the purpose of financially supporting their child.
 In Nevada, child support is calculated using a number of different factors, including each parent’s income, the number of children involved, and the amount of time each parent spends with the child.

-There are two types of child support in Nevada: basic support and medical support.
+There are two types of child support in Nevada: basic support and medical support which is related to NRS 125.007.
 Basic support covers the costs of food, shelter, clothing, and other necessities.
 Medical support covers the costs of healthcare, including insurance premiums and out-of-pocket expenses.

 In most cases, child support payments are made on a monthly basis.
 However, they can also be made on a weekly or biweekly basis.
 The amount of child support that a parent pays is based on their income and the number of children they have.